toddaustin07/phonepresence/README.md

 Use the github Issues (https://github.com/toddaustin07/phonepresence/issues) tab for this repository to share your findings.
 I'm also interested to see how this works with Android phones.

 ## SmartThings Integration
 An alternate version of this application is available that will allow for full integration with SmartThings.
-It requires my bridge server (https://github.com/toddaustin07/edgebridge) and LAN Presence Edge driver available at this test channel: https://api.smartthings.com/invitation-web/accept?id=8f025878-71e3-4bb4-bbac-5dd37b1a27eb
+It requires my bridge server (https://github.com/toddaustin07/edgebridge) and LAN Presence Edge driver available from my [shared projects channel](https://bestow-regional.api.smartthings.com/invite/d429RZv8m9lo).

 It also requires **Python 3.7** or later to be on the computer where you will be running the phonetrack application.
 If a Windows .exe file is preferred, please contact me and I can provide that.